 Tiling is a specialist trade and removing a botched tiling project can be a costly mistake – not to mention time-consuming too.

-A tiling specialist will have the knowledge to prepare surfaces and have the skills necessary to navigate odd spaces as well as sealing showers and the know-how of such techniques like up-tiling (bringing the wall to the tile).
+A tiling specialist will have the knowledge to prepare surfaces and have the skills necessary to navigate odd spaces as well as seal showers and the know-how of such techniques as up-tiling (bringing the wall to the tile).

 Also ensure that you have ordered enough tiles, including the calculated extra required for wastage.
 You should also have selected a grout colour and have these supplies on hand before the job starts.

 If you are coordinating other trades, you will need to ensure that each trade is aware of the requirement of the other and all have agreed on a schedule of activity.
 Also, make sure that this schedule aligns with your own expectations.
 Communication is crucial in any home improvement project, as unexpected delays will cause disappointment and frustration.

 Before hiring your tiler, ask to call or visit previous jobs.
 Along with negotiating the cost of the job, also make sure you have discussed payment terms, date of completion and project duration.
 Always make sure you are satisfied with the work before the final payment is made.